Participant Service & Support Policy

 - Non-Critical: call is routed to voicemail, for handling during normal business hours as outlined above.

 - Critical: call is routed to an on-call support agent for information gathering.
 The issue is escalated to a Level 1 agent, who will follow-up with the called within 60 minutes.
-If the issue cannot be resolve, it will be escalated to a Level 2 agent for triage and closed when appropriate.
+If the issue cannot be resolved, it will be escalated to a Level 2 agent for triage and closed when appropriate.

 - When a support request is received by phone or by email, Help Desk personnel will open a ticket and triage the request to be Level 1 or Level 2.